windmills and forest

 • In line with our approach to continuous improvement, we have improved data quality as follows:

-• Increased quality controls on various data sets
+• Increased quality controls on various data sets, for example, reverifying completeness of our fleet reporting and heating extrapolations

 • Carbon offsets are not used to meet emissions reduction targets.